-Anyone of any age, size, fitness level, or body type can have smooth skin if they have healthy fascia.
-Read more about how I define the different types of cellulite and how to get rid of them!
+Anyone of any age, size, fitness level or body type can have smooth skin if they have healthy fascia.
+Read more about how I define the different types of cellulite and how to address them!

 How am I hurting my fascia?

 Whether you are the poster child of healthy living, or suffer from a serious health condition, we all do little things every day that can negatively impact our fascia.
 Most of us are unaware that the way we walk, stand, and even sit can hurt our fascia.
 Each step you take with poor form or symmetry will create a micro trauma in the body that your fascia will have to compensate for.
 If you have an old injury that never properly healed, your fascia is working hard to make up for the imbalance.